gravitational/teleport/docs/4.3/trustedclusters.md

 **Once connection has been established it's easy to switch from the "root" root cluster**
 ![Teleport Cluster Page](img/trusted-clusters/teleport-trusted-cluster.png)

-Let's take a look at how a connection is established between the "rot" cluster and the "leaf" cluster:
+Let's take a look at how a connection is established between the "root" cluster and the "leaf" cluster:

 ![Tunnels](img/tunnel.svg)